About

 A man with a cigar, in front of a computer, there's a cat, a bottle of whiskey, a clock, and a lot of clutter

 Well hi, there.
 Thanks for stopping by to read more about me.
-So here I am at 49 50 51 54 years old (as of 2022), trying to figure out what I want to do with the rest of my life.
-I’m in a good career that gives me absolutely no some personal satisfaction, but I make decent money.
-I inherited a marketing responsibility this year, and it’s made my work life much more fun, challenging, and engaging.
+So here I am at 49 50 51 54 56 years old (as of late 2024), trying to figure out what I want to do with the rest of my life.
+I have a good career that gives me absolutely no some personal satisfaction, and I make decent money.
+I’m a technical sales person and sales manager by day.
+I inherited a marketing responsibility a few years ago, and it’s made my work life much more fun, challenging, and engaging.
 I get to write for work now, it’s pretty cool.

 I don’t have any childhood friends.
 I don’t have a single person I talk to from one of the two high schools I attended.
 I don’t have a single friend from college I still talk to, although I could probably get my old college roommate to go for a beer if I were in town.

 I do have a few friends now.
-I have a best friend who I can talk to everyday, but with my new focus on writing, we’ve drifted apart – he’s getting home from work as I go to bed… A few others that I don’t keep in regular contact with, but can go see anytime I’m in town.
+I had a best friend who I talked to most days, but with my new focus on writing, we’ve drifted apart – he’s getting home from work as I go to bed… A few others that I don’t keep in regular contact with, but can go see anytime I’m in town.
 I’m kind of an introvert.
 I was tagged as something called an “extroverted introvert.”
 Yeah, that makes sense.
-I’m an INFP-A if you track those types of things.
+I’m an INFP-A INFJ-A if you track those types of things (I bounce between three IN-types).

 And then there’s my day job.
 I’m a salesperson.
 Well, at least I was.
 Now I’m a sales manager (actually a VP), but I was a great salesperson.
 I was so good that they promoted me to manage other salespeople.
 I know, the cardinal sin of management.